ohsu-comp-bio/funnel/website/content/docs/compute/aws-batch.md

       --JobDef.VCPUs int                     The number of vCPUs reserved for the container. (default 1) --JobQueue.Name string                 The name of the job queue. (default "funnel-job-queue") --JobQueue.Priority int                The priority of the job queue.
 Priority is determined in descending order. (default 1)
-      --config string                        Funnel configuration file -h, --help                                 help for create-resources
+  -r, --Region string                        Region in which to create the Batch resources -c, --config string                        Funnel configuration file -h, --help                                 help for create-all-resources
-      --region string                        Region in which to create the Batch resources.
 ```